leapcode/bitmask-vpn/branding/README.rst

 Configure
 --------------------------------------------------------------------------------

-* Copy or edit the file at 'branding/config/vendor.conf'.
-Add all the needed variables.
+To start a new vendoring project, initialize a new repo for your provider:

+  export VENDOR_PATH=../leapvpn-myprovider-pkg
+  make vendor_init

+Follow the directions in the output of the above command.
+Basically you need to configure your provider CA certificate, and some graphical assets:

-* Copy your provider CA certificate to the same folder: 'branding/config/<provider>-ca.crt'
+  * Copy your provider CA certificate to the same folder: 'config/<provider>-ca.crt'
-* Make sure that the folder 'branding/assets/<provider>' exists.
-Copy there all the needed assets.
+  * Check the list of assets at 'assets/FILES.Readme'.

+You can validate your configuration:

+  export VENDOR_PATH=../leapvpn-myprovider-pkg
+  make vendor_check

 Checkout
 --------------------------------------------------------------------------------